 Business As Usual

-Walking through Kyoto is always a lot of fun, especially near Kiyomizu Dera which is where this photo was taken.
+Walking through Kyoto is always a lot of fun, especially near Kiyomizu Dera, where this photo was taken.

 Some shop owners had finished spraying down the street for the night as the sun set perfectly between the two buildings.

-Every time I have come here some form of the structure is under construction.
+Every time I come here, some form of the structure is under construction.
 I just can’t get a break.
-Luckily I was able to find the right angle where you couldn’t tell.
+Luckily, I was able to find the right angle so you couldn’t tell.

-This shot is what you could call an HDR photo.
-Because of the position of the sun, I had to shoot three separate exposures with my Sony A7r to capture all the detail, then process them together in Photomatix with a lot of Photoshop and Lightroom color work.
+This shot is an HDR photo.
+Because of the sun’s position, I had to shoot three separate exposures with my Sony A7r to capture all the details, then process them together in Photomatix with a lot of Photoshop and Lightroom color work.
 Doing this takes a lot of time but is well worth the effort.

 The Ghost Of The Geisha